-In this travel guide, you’ll find my recommendations to help you explore Shanghai on your first visit.
+In this guide, you’ll find my personal suggestions for exploring Shanghai on your first visit and getting to know its most interesting spots.

-Shanghai is one of my favorite cities in China.
+Shanghai is one of my favorite cities in China, together with Chongqing.
 I’ve visited many times and have finally created this travel guide to help you organize your first trip to this amazing city.
-I’ll take you through some of Shanghai’s must-see spots, and help you discover the most interesting places.
+I’ll take you through some of Shanghai’s must-see spots and help you discover the most interesting places.

 Here are some quick Facts About Shanghai: